Whether you’ve been planning to study abroad for years or are only now considering it, the entire process might seem daunting.

-- GMAT : Taken by aspirants who want’s to study in top business schools.
+- GMAT: Taken by aspirants who want to study in top business schools.
 You are limited to 8 attempts in a lifetime

-- TOEFL: This tests your ability to communicate fluently in english : And is accepted y US, UK, New Zealand and so on.
+- TOEFL: This tests your ability to communicate fluently in English: And is accepted in the US, UK, New Zealand, and so on.

-- IELTS : It is similar to TOEFL and tests you on your english language and is accepted by most universities in UK, Canada and Australia
+- IELTS: It is similar to TOEFL and tests you on your English language and is accepted by most universities in the UK, Canada, and Australia

-- SAT: Students trying to get admissions into undergraduate schools take this test.
-It tests the students on Writing, Math and critical reading
+- SAT: Students trying to get admission into undergraduate schools take this test.
+It tests the students on Writing, Math, and critical reading

 - In the US when you find a job you can work after your MS for up to three years without requiring any H1B visa or any special visa.

-- Different countries have different rules and different procedures to get tuition fee waivers and permanent residencies
+- Different countries have different rules and different procedures for getting tuition fee waivers and permanent residencies

 - Factors to consider while applying for a university: